promesoft/KicadJE_LFO_1/README.md

 1 - 1206 caps (C201+C202) are too close to the switch to mount both
 ### Errata - Flip-Flop
 1 - LED positions swapped
+### Errata - NAND
+Will Never work - Footprint wrong so Input is directly coupled to output for some NAND's

 ## Issues and Notes
 ### LFO